Recruitment Process Outsourcing: Everything You Should Know

 Technological advancements have made it easier for employers to connect with prospective hires.
 However, hiring the best candidates is still a struggle, considering the global talent shortage and other social dynamics that continue to impact the market.

-RPO is a type of business process outsourcing (BPO).
-It involves an employer assigning all or part of the recruitment process to a third-party external provider called an RPO provider.
+An RPO is a type of business process that involves an employer assigning all or part of the recruitment process to a third-party external provider—often called an RPO provider.
 Upon taking over the duties and responsibility for the process, the RPO provider helps the company source, hire, and onboard the best talent for the job.

-The RPO services can differ depending on the company in question or the plan you choose for your company.
-RPOs may use their own or assume your technology, staff, reporting, and methodologies.
+The RPO services differ depending on the company in question or the plan you choose for your company.
+RPOs may use their own or assume your technology, recruiters, reporting, and methodologies.

-Recruitment or staffing agencies help multiple companies identify and hire talent.
+Staffing agencies help multiple companies identify and hire talent.
 Their main goal is to spot potential candidates, get their resumes, and present them to you.
-In other words, these agencies play the middleman in the talent acquisition process, introducing candidates to you so you can decide whether they're a good pick for your team.
+In other words, these agencies play the middleman in the talent acquisition process and introduce candidates to you—so you decide whether they're a good pick for your team.

-Recruitment agencies typically don't have their talent pool.
+Staffing agencies typically don't have their talent pool.
 They need to compete against other agencies to source candidates with specific skill sets.
-Therefore, they often have difficulties sourcing leading-edge talent in competitive industries like programming, web development, Artificial Intelligence (AI), big data, and blockchain.
+Therefore, recruiters often have difficulties sourcing leading-edge talent in competitive industries like programming, web development, artificial intelligence (AI) coding, big data, and blockchain.

 RPOs

-In short, partnering with an RPO means less work for you and higher-quality candidates for your team.
+In short, partnering with an RPO often means less work for internal hiring teams and higher-quality candidates based on organizational needs.

 Pre-Vetted and Exclusive Talent Pool